cambridge-cares/TheWorldAvatar/Agents/AQMeshInputAgent/README.md

 pod (see [Data retrieval](#data-retrieval)).
 - When testing the behaviour of updating existing data, use the same property and mapping files for consecutive test runs.
-- When running consecutive, independent tests make sure to clean the database (drop the `db_table` and the other created tables) and remove all created triples in the triplestore (all `http://www.theworldavatar.com/ontology/ontotimeseries/OntoTimeSeries.owl#TimeSeries` objects and their links) between tests.
+- When running consecutive, independent tests make sure to clean the database (drop the `dbTable` and the other created tables) and remove all created triples in the triplestore (all `http://www.theworldavatar.com/ontology/ontotimeseries/OntoTimeSeries.owl#TimeSeries` objects and their links) between tests.